openstack/cinder/doc/source/configuration/block-storage/drivers/emc-vmax-driver.rst

 .. note::

-   CD and RE are only set if compression is explicitly disabled or replication explicitly enabled . see the compression and replication sections below.
+   CD and RE are only set if compression is explicitly disabled or replication explicitly enabled.
+See the compression and replication sections below.

 Interval and Retries
 --------------------